 For more information, contact: AANA Public Relations

-Park Ridge, Illinois – An expert in nurse anesthesia practice, education and policy, Steve Alves, PhD, CRNA, FNAP, has been inducted as a fellow of the American Academy of Nursing (AAN) where he will join more than 2,400 nursing leaders.
-Alves will be honored with 163 other inductees at a ceremony to be held during the AAN’s annual policy conference, October 20-22, 2016, in Washington, D.C.
+Park Ridge, Illinois–Normalynn Garrett, PhD, CRNA, has been inducted as a fellow of the American Academy of Nursing (AAN), joining more than 2,400 nursing leaders who make up the academy.
+She will be honored with the other 163 inductees at a ceremony to be held during the AAN’s annual policy conference, October 20-22, 2016, in Washington, D.C.

-The AANA congratulates Steve Alves on his induction as a fellow of the American Academy of Nursing.
+The AANA congratulations Normalynn Garrett on her induction as a fellow of the American Academy of Nursing.

 About the American Academy of Nursing

 The AAN currently is comprised of more than 2,400 nurse leaders in education, management, practice, policy and research.
 Academy fellows include hospital and government administrators, college deans, and renowned scientific researchers.
 The academy fellows represent all 50 states, the District of Columbia, and 28 countries.